akaliutau/livability-score/README.md

-# Designing Scalable System to estimate the Livability Score using readings from multiple sensors
+# Designing scalable system to estimate the Livability Score using readings from multiple sensors

-This is the coding part of the IoT project "Designing Scalable System to estimate the Livability Score using readings from multiple sensors"
+This is the coding part of the IoT project "Designing scalable system to estimate the Livability Score using readings from multiple sensors"

 The CoLab with EDA can be found here: